 To some extent Edinburgh's weather dictates the success of these Christmas events.
 If we're lucky the city is crispy chilled and dry.
 But it can be dreich, windy and wet.

 Ticket prices vary for different attractions.
 Some are free, but for those that are paid, EH residents can claim a 20% reduction.

 Ice Rink on George Street

-George Street is the new home to Edinburgh’s Christmas ice rink, Lidl on Ice, situated in the block between Castle Street and Charlotte Square.
+George Street is home to Edinburgh’s Christmas ice rink, Lidl on Ice, situated in the block between Castle Street and Charlotte Square.
 Skaters can also break from their skate for mulled wine, hot chocolate and food at rink-side seating areas.
 The rink is sponsored by German grocery giant Lidl in partnership with Edinburgh business association Essential Edinburgh.

 This is the third location for Edinburgh's Christmas ice rinks.
 The first ice rink was the Winter Wonderland ice-rink in East Princes Street Gardens.
 It was a small circuit rink, prone to get wet from melt-water during mild winters, but still fun.